 It rained overnight and there are white patches, how do I fix these?

 This is a concern only if it is rained on for final coat.
-For a chlorinated rubber pool you will be able remove the white patches by lightly damping your roller in thinners and gently rolling over the areas that have whitened.
-For and epoxy pool it is recommended to do a solvent watch to try to remove the whitening stop if this solvent wash does not remove the whitening it is recommended to recoat those areas with a small mix.
+For a chlorinated rubber pool, you will be able remove the white patches by lightly damping your roller in thinners and gently rolling over the areas that have whitened.
+For an epoxy pool, it is recommended to do a solvent wash to try to remove the whitening.
+If this solvent wash does not remove the whitening it is recommended to recoat those areas with a small mix.